annaheath/EVSI/README.md

 # EVSI
-Based on a Bayesian health economic model which includes the current information about the model parameters and distributions for the future data collection, functions are available to calculate the Expected Value of Sample Information (EVSI) using the Heath et al. Moment Matching method (2017).
+Based on a Bayesian health economic model which includes the current information about the model parameters and distributions for the future data collection, functions are available to calculate the Expected Value of Sample Information (EVSI) using the Heath et al. Moment Matching method (2017, 2018).
 This package then contains a number of plots that present the EVSI and the Expected Net Benefit of Sampling (ENBS) to present and analysis the EVSI calculation.
 Finally, a `shiny` web application is available to dynamically explore the EVSI and present results to key stakeholders.
+A manual describing standard use for this package is included in this repository.

 # Installation
 The `EVSI` package is currently only available in a developement version through GitHub and must be installed using the package `devtools`